pa11y/pa11y/README.md

 ```

 The above would ensure that you run Pa11y CI against local URLs instead of the live site.

+If there are items in the sitemap that you'd like to exclude from the testing (for example PDFs) you can do so using the `--sitemap-exclude` flag.

 ## Contributing